Pricing

 Lateral and middle sphenoid wing meningiomas are generally more accessible during surgery.
 Therefore, they are easier to resect; however, they pose a challenge following surgery since they commonly involve the bone, which leads to increased rates of recurrence.10 At the other end, medial sphenoid wing meningiomas often present as more challenging to resect due to their close relationship with important neurovascular structures such as the oculomotor and optic nerves, the internal carotid artery and its branches, and the cavernous sinus.10,11,13,15 These neurovascular structures can not only make the procedure more difficult but also limit the extent of resection, which impacts recurrence.
 When the tumor infiltrates the cavernous sinus, Nakamura et al. reported that only 14.5% of these tumors were able to be completely resected, compared with 92.3% total resection for non-infiltrative tumors.15,16 In addition, tumor infiltration of bony structures such as the optic canal, orbit, and superior orbital fissure, or hyperostosis of adjacent bone is associated with less optimal long-term outcomes and increased tumor recurrence.13,15

 When surgical resection of the meningioma is planned, the preoperative workup focuses heavily on mapping the tumor’s involvement with surrounding neurovascular structures.
-Pirotte and Brotchi emphasize that a preoperative workup for a sphenoid wing meningioma resection requires MR angiography and venography to depict the tumor’s vascularity, a CT scan with bony windows to check for involvement, and a multiplanar gadolinium-enhanced MRI to assess the tumor boundaries and invasion of the dura.1015 If the tumor receives its blood supply only from branches of the external carotid artery system, then the preoperative embolization of these branches is indicated.210 Surgical exposure and strategy must be tailored to each case individually based on the specific location of the meningioma to avoid both neurologic damage and suboptimal removal.5101115
+Pirotte and Brotchi emphasize that a preoperative workup for a sphenoid wing meningioma resection requires MR angiography and venography to depict the tumor’s vascularity, a CT scan with bony windows to check for involvement, and a multiplanar gadolinium-enhanced MRI to assess the tumor boundaries and invasion of the dura.10,15 The middle meningeal arteries play a critical role in supplying blood to sphenoid wing meningiomas.
+Surgeons should be aware that coagulating the middle meningeal artery early in the surgical procedure is a strategic step.
+This early coagulation helps quickly devascularize the tumor, which can be crucial for reducing intraoperative bleeding and improving overall visibility and manageability of the surgical field.
+In cases of large tumors, preoperative embolization of the middle meningeal artery may also be performed.2,10 Surgical exposure and strategy must be tailored to each case individually based on the specific location of the meningioma to avoid both neurologic damage and suboptimal removal.5,10,11,15

 Patients are generally monitored for recurrence with MRI for a few years after resection.
 If a tumor were to recur, it would likely happen within 5 years of surgery.10,15